About Me

 Together with Gregor Zens, I investigate methodological challenges when modeling imperfect data collected in conflict zones.
 Employing a Bayesian panel regression, we aim to understand why and under what conditions higher temperatures and meteorological drought lead to conflict-related migration.
 The results suggest a rapid and non-linear migration response post-conflict, with significant heterogeneity in effects dependent on the nature of conflict events.
 Our model outperforms standard benchmarks in a forecasting exercise, underscoring its potential for informing decision-makers in crisis scenarios.

-The devastating 2022 summer flood in Pakistan displaced about 7 million people in the Sindh province alone.
-Up to one third of the country’s area, mostly the country’s south, was flooded.
-Effective response to intensifying and compounding climate change hazards requires impact assessments to include socio-economic components, as well as uncertainties arising from the dynamic interactions between impacts.
-Such quantitative evidence largely remains limited and fragmented, due to methodological challenges and data limitations.
-Using the open-source impact assessment platform CLIMADA, we study to what extent flood-related hazards can be used to quantify displacement outcomes in a data-limited region.
+The 2022 summer flood in Pakistan displaced about 7 million people in the Sindh province alone.
+Up to one-third of the country’s area was flooded.
+Using the open-source impact assessment platform CLIMADA, we study the extent to which flood-related hazards can be used to quantify displacement outcomes in a data-limited region.
 Using flood depths, exposed population, and impact functions, we link flood vulnerability to displaced people.
-This allows us to estimate internal displacement resulting from the flood event, and to further assess how displacement varies across different areas.
+This allows us to estimate internal displacement resulting from the flood event and assess how displacement varies across different areas.
 We find that a flood depth threshold of 0.67m (CI 0.35 - 1.10) provides a best fit to all data from Sindh province.
 We find a negative correlation between displacement and the degree of urbanisation.
-By testing the performance of our model in explaining differing displacement estimates reported across Pakistan, we show the limitations of existing impact assessment frameworks.
-We emphasise the importance of estimating potential displacement alongside other impacts to better characterise, communicate, and ultimately respond to the impacts of floods.
+By testing our model’s performance in explaining differences in displacement estimates across Pakistan, we demonstrate the limitations of existing impact assessment frameworks.